theslavicbear/Ebook-Publisher/README.md

 Ebook-Publisher requires the following:
 * Python3

-As of Release 2.0, Ebook-Publisher should not require any external libraries, other than python3.
-Everything needed is either included in the repository or in python3's standard library.

 On the small amount of testing I have done under Windows 8.1, I did need to install the requests package, which only reqired a quick `C:\Python34\Scripts\pip.exe install requests` From there, if you do not have the python3 executable on your PATH, you can run like `C:\Python34\python.exe C:\Path\To\Ebook-Publisher.py` Obviously, use the folder name of your installed version of python3.